rewi7d/rewi7d/README.md

 I'm especially into older phones, laptops, and other thingies and shits like that ;P

+!!
+MAJORITY OF MY PROJECTS ARE ON https://github.com/openlyano !!

 what am i working on?

 # ⊹₊ ˚‧︵‿₊୨ Lyano Market ୧₊‿︵‧ ˚ ₊⊹